DiogoJP202/SQL_University/README.md

-# SQL_University
+# WELCOME! 💻

+## This my SQL Server repository, here i will post some code and stuff about sql server.
-My SQL project from my university.
+> That's a SQL project from my university.
 It will mainly focus in sql server.